-- (a) Transfer of Any Pending Matters in Probate Court.
-The District Court presiding over any family matter or child protection case involving a minor child shall, at the first conference, determine whether there are any proceedings involving custody or other parental rights, including adoption, concerning that child currently filed or pending before a Probate Court.
-A case is "pending" in a court when it has been filed in the court and is being litigated in the court, and/or is awaiting a judgment or order from the court. - (1) If the District Court learns of any such proceedings, it shall, within 7 days, conduct a telephone conference with the Probate Court to determine the appropriate action to facilitate a transfer of the matter from the Probate Court.
+(d) Transfer of Any Pending Matters in Probate Court.
+The District Court presiding over any case involving a minor child under subdivision (a)(1)(A) or (B) of this Rule shall, at the first conference, determine whether there are any proceedings involving custody or other parental rights brought under Title 18-C concerning that child currently filed or pending before a Probate Court and/or whether the District Court has issued an order involving the minor child under subdivision (a)(1)(C) of this Rule.

+(1) Conference.
+Within 7 days of learning of any such proceeding concerning the child in a Probate Court, the District Court shall conduct a conference with the Probate Court.
+At that time, the District Court shall determine the appropriate action to facilitate a transfer of the matter from the Probate Court unless the District Court does not have jurisdiction pursuant to subdivision (a)(2) of this Rule.
 In making that determination, the District Court shall be guided by the requirement that the District Court serve as the home court for all cases involving a minor child's custody or parental rights, whether filed in the Probate Court or District Court, while at the same time ensuring that parties are not required to re-litigate a matter that has already been heard by the Probate Court.
-Before determining the most appropriate action, the District Court shall consider all relevant factors, including: - (A) The type of case filed in each court, - (B) The identity of the parties, - (C) The extent of the Probate Court litigation, - (D) The extent of the litigation or anticipated litigation in the District Court,
+Before determining the most appropriate action, the District Court shall consider all relevant factors, including:

+(A) The type of case filed in each court,

+(B) The identity of the parties,

+(C) The extent of the Probate Court litigation,

+(D) The extent of the litigation or anticipated litigation in the District Court,

-- (E) The length of time the proceeding has been pending in the Probate Court, - (F) The date and nature of any already-scheduled proceedings, - (G) Whether the Probate Court has already conducted any interim or final hearings, and - (H) Whether there are any impediments to the immediate transfer. - (2) The District Court shall make an audio record of the conference conducted with the Probate Court. - (3) If the District Court is unable to hold a conference with the Probate Court within the time specified in Rule 126(a)(1), the District Court shall, using the factors listed in that section, determine the appropriate action to facilitate a transfer of the matter from the Probate Court. - (4) As soon thereafter as possible, and in any case no more than 28 days after the conference with the Probate Court or 35 days after the District Court learns of the case pending or filed in the Probate Court, whichever is sooner, the District Court shall issue an order that immediately transfers the Probate Court proceeding to the District Court where there is a pending family matter or child protection case, unless the court determines that immediate transfer would result in undue delay or waste of judicial resources.
-If the District Court does not order immediate transfer, it shall issue an order that transfers the proceeding from Probate Court to District Court: - (A) As soon as a specified event in the Probate Court has occurred, - (B) As soon as the Probate Court has issued an order ruling on a matter it has under advisement, or - (C) On a date certain.
+(E) The length of time the proceeding has been pending in the Probate Court,

+(F) The date and nature of any already-scheduled proceedings,

+(G) Whether the Probate Court has already conducted any interim or started any final hearings, and

+(H) Whether there are any impediments to the immediate transfer.

+(2) Audio Record.
+The District Court shall make an audio record of the conference conducted with the Probate Court.

+(3) No Conference Held.
+If the District Court is unable to hold a conference with the Probate Court within 7 days, the District Court shall, using the factors listed in subdivision (d)(1) of this Rule, determine the appropriate action to facilitate a transfer of the matter from the Probate Court.

+(4) Transfer of the Case.
+As soon as possible, and in any case no more than 28 days after the conference with the Probate Court or 35 days after the District Court learns of the case pending or filed in the Probate Court, whichever is sooner, the District Court shall issue an order that immediately transfers the Probate Court proceeding to the District Court unless the court determines that immediate transfer would result in undue delay or waste of judicial resources or that the District Court does not have jurisdiction.
+If the District Court determines that it does have jurisdiction, but does not order immediate transfer, it shall issue an order that transfers the proceeding from Probate Court to District Court:

+(A) As soon as a specified event in the Probate Court has occurred,

+(B) As soon as the Probate Court has issued a non-final order ruling on a matter it has under advisement, or

+(C) On a date certain.